UCL-COMP0016-2020-Team-39/AskBob/README.md

 $ python -m pip install .[voice]
 ```

+Once the extra dependencies are installed, a [mozilla\DeepSpeech](https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3)-compatible model and external scorer must be downloaded into the `data` folder of an **AskBob** *project folder* (with the runtime `config.ini` file updated to reflect the correct filenames) in order for **AskBob** to use those models for speech transcription.

 #### Interactive mode

 To run **AskBob** as a voice assistant interactively (i.e. with speech transcription and synthesis enabled), additional interactive mode-related dependencies must be installed.